-Parents and community are very supportive of the educational program at George Visual and Performing Arts Magnet and Middle School.
-Parents are very active at the school, participating in the PTSA, Fall Festival, Book Fairs, Fundraisers, Special Events, student performances, as well as volunteer opportunities within the classroom.
-The school maintains an open-door policy with all students, parents, and community members.
-Parents are kept informed of school activities through the monthly school calendar, handouts, classroom newsletters, monthly Coffee with the Principal meetings, the school's website, phone blasts, and email notices and reminders.
+Parents and the community are very supportive of the educational program at Morgan Kincaid School.
+Parents are active at the school site, participating in PTSA, ELAC, and School Site Council.
+Additionally, parents attend Back-To-School Night, Family Science Night, Family Literacy Night, Parent-Teacher conferences, School Site Council, and volunteer within the classroom.
+Parents are invited to attend Coffee with the Principal once a month and AVID workshops and AVID nights.
+The school maintains an open-door policy with all parents of Morgan Kincaid students.
+Parents are kept informed of school activities through the Parent Handbook, monthly updates, the school calendar, the school website, all calls, social media and the AESD app.
+During COVID events are being held virtually when possible.